 Last month, the new market entrant doubled this maximum available loan to £1.5m at 75% LTV.
 This bold lending criteria, by a new entrant, shows the massive confidence that they have in the UK short-term rentals market.
 In addition, they removed the stipulation, that most lenders have in their criteria, in that applicants must be owner occupiers.
 Applicants at any loan to value, up to 75% LTV, must simply be able to demonstrate a rental history.

-Another example of how the holiday let mortgage market, has developed its niche criteria is in the area of maximum age, not just on expiry, but application.
+Another example of how the buy to holiday let mortgage market, has developed its niche criteria is in the area of maximum age, not just on expiry, but application.
 Until recently, many mature borrowers would find themselves either caught out by one of the other of these criterion.
 A forward thinking lender has now entered the market with unique lending criteria on its holiday let mortgage products, with a maximum age of at expiry of 94 years at expiry of the mortgage.

 Article first published on 14/01/2020